CUTIEPATOTIE-ARC/MUSIC/README.md

 If she's amazing, she won't be easy.
 If she's easy, she won't be amazing.
 If she's worth it, you wont give up.
 If you give up, you're not worthy. ...
 Truth is, everybody is going to hurt you; you just gotta find the ones worth suffering for.

 - Bob Marley

+True friends are like stars; you can only recognize them when it's dark around you.

+- Bob Marley